PadmaJaligama/recruitment/com.snapon.recruit.proj/binary/Readme.txt

    		Write the record as read
-		Write the record converted from big endian to little endian Write the record value as denary number in ASCII right justified within 16 bytes 2.logs will be updated in C:/log folder.
+		Write the record converted from big endian to little endian Write the record value as denary number in ASCII right justified within 16 bytes 2.logs will be updated in logger.log file in the same project.